 About

-Tatiana Flis is fascinated by the almost imperceptible stillness before, during, and after the moment of discovery; still, frozen moments which slip away as soon as our analytical minds take control.
-Flis’ artwork aims to capture these moments, through layering, distortion, and concealment.
+Tatiana Flis is captivated by the fleeting stillness that occurs before, during, and after moments of discovery—those subtle, frozen instances that slip away as soon as the analytical mind intervenes.
+Her work seeks to capture these ephemeral experiences through layering, distortion, and concealment.

-Flis earned an MFA in Sculpture at Cranbrook Academy of Art, MI, and her BFA in Sculpture and Printmaking from Ringling College of Art and Design, FL.
-She has been featured in Artscope Magazine, Art New England, Juniper Rag, and reviewed in The Boston Globe.
-Flis has participated in multiple art fairs in Boston and Chicago and was awarded a creative residencies at the Vermont Studio Center in Johnson, VT and Drop, Forge & Tool in Hudson, NY.
-Her work has been shown extensively throughout the United States and is collected internationally.
+Flis earned her MFA in Sculpture from Cranbrook Academy of Art, MI, and her BFA in Sculpture and Printmaking from Ringling College of Art and Design, FL.
+She has been featured in Artscope Magazine, Art New England, and Juniper Rag, and reviewed in The Boston Globe.
+Flis has participated in multiple art fairs in Boston and Chicago and has completed residencies at the Vermont Studio Center, Johnson, VT, and Drop, Forge & Tool, Hudson, NY.
+Her work has been exhibited extensively across the United States and is collected internationally.
 She works from her studio in Millbury, MA.

 Artist Statement